• Skip to primary navigation

 Step-By-Step Instructions

 STEP ONE: Purée frozen mango chunks, diced pineapple, lime juice, water and agave syrup together in the blender.
 Mixture will be thick, almost like a smoothie bowl.
-(You can also do this in the food processor)
+(You can also do this in the food processor (affiliate link))

 STEP TWO: Spoon the mixture into the popsicle molds.